Rithika117/CoolLensCV/README.md

 ## Technologies Used
 Python
 OpenCV – for image processing and face detection

 NumPy – for numerical operations and array handling
 ## How to Use
-Clone this repository
+1)Clone this repository

-Add your passport-size photo to the images folder
+2)Add your passport-size photo to the images folder

-Run the script
+3)Run the script

-View your “cool” transformed image
+4)View your “cool” transformed image
 ## Applications
-Learning the basics of image processing and computer vision Experimenting with face detection and overlays
+Learning the basics of image processing and computer vision

+Experimenting with face detection and overlays

 Adding creative effects to personal photos

 Building a foundation for more advanced AI/vision projects